ragaoua/exp_llm/README.md

 Also, if running the scripts though the venv, you'll need to change the "host" variable inside the function "get_pg_connection" ("lib/connect.py") from "db" to "localhost".
+Whatever method you choose, "localhost" works on Linux but not on Unix systems (MacOS), due to limitations with the network stack caused by the podman virtual machine.

 Next, import the otrs database and prepare the schema :